zeade/Toybox/README.txt

 /**
  * Interview questions suck.
-Here are a few algorithms, a toybox of
+Here are a few algorithms, a toybox of bit
- * mental masturbation in JavaScript that you might find in an
+ * and pieces in various languages that you might find in an interview.
- * interview.
-There really is no better way to ingrain this shit other
+ * The best way to learn is to do it yourself, ingraining till it is
- * than to do it over and over.
-I make no guarantees to the correctness
+ * reflexive.
+The other way is search-copy-paste.
+I make no
- * or even usefullness of this code.
+ * guarantees to the correctness or even usefullness of this code.
  *
  * Copyright (c) 2011, Micah Jaffe
  * Licensed for use under BSD License.